Morin-Heights: History

-The first European settlers (the Seale brothers) arrived from Ireland around 1850, followed by French Canadians from Lachute, Saint-Jérôme and Saint-Eustache.
-In 1852, the Morin Township was formed and in 1855, the Township Municipality of Morin-Partie-Sud was established in a part of the township (the remaining part became Sainte-Adèle).

-The township was named after its founder and 19th-century politician Augustin-Norbert Morin (1803–1865) who had at that point a huge farm of more than 3 km2 on the banks of the Rivière du Nord, built around 1850–1860 and included a home, saw mill, and flour mill.
+The first European settlers of the municipality were Anglophones of Irish origin, arriving from Ireland around 1850.
+They were followed by Francophone settlers from Lachute, Saint-Jérôme and Saint-Eustache.
+The township was named after its founder, 19th-century politician Augustin-Norbert Morin, who had at that point a huge farm of more than 3 km2 on the banks of the Rivière du Nord, built around 1850–1860 and included a home, saw mill, and flour mill.
 An alternate, less accepted origin for the name Morin concerns an engineer named Morin who was dispatched by the provincial government to survey the region and had hired a Native American named Simon as guide, whose name was used to identify the river flowing through the township.
+The "Heights" part in the name probably refers to the town's high elevation.

-Until 1911, the territory had just the names of Bas-Morin or Morin Flats, name of the post office between 1875 and 1911, while the railway station was known as Morin Heights Station.
-In 1950, Morin-Partie-Sud changed its statutes and name to become the Municipality of Morin-Heights.
+In 1852, the Morin Township was formed.
+In 1855, the Township Municipality of Morin-Partie-Sud was established in a part of the township (the remaining part became Sainte-Adèle).
+Until 1911, the territory had the names of Bas-Morin or Morin Flats, name of the post office between 1875 and 1911, while the railway station was known as Morin-Heights Station.
+In 1950, Morin-Partie-Sud changed its statutes and name to become the municipality of Morin-Heights, going from a township to municipality.

-The town gained notoriety in 1994 when members of the Order of the Solar Temple took part in a mass suicide, after setting fire to the ski chalet they occupied in the community.
+On 4 October 1994, members of the Order of the Solar Temple took part in a mass-murder suicide in Morin-Heights.
+The members of the group murdered a family of ex-members, including their baby, before setting their chalet on fire and dying in the blaze.
+Members of the group had in 1992 purchased properties in Morin-Heights and Saint-Sauveur.

 On March 12, 2008, a roof collapse in the Gourmet du Village bakery warehouse killed three women.
 An excessive accumulation of snow was suspected to be the cause of the accident.
 A total of 40 people were in the building at the time of the collapse.

+Geography

+Morin-Heights is west of Saint-Sauveur and north of Lachute; municipally, it is within the Regional County Municipality of Les Pays-d'en-Haut.
+It is about 60 km northwest of Montreal.
+Running through the municipality is the Simon river; there are several bodies of water, including Lac Bouchette, Lac Écho, Lac Cook and part of Lac Théodore.